yakovbeder/oc-mirror-web-app/QUICKSTART.md

 > - This ensures you have access to the complete list of operators and their channels
 > - Subsequent runs can use `./container-run.sh` (without the flag) for faster startup

-The script automatically detects whether you have Docker or Podman and uses the appropriate one.
+The script automatically detects whether you have Podman and uses it.

 ### Step 3: Access the Application
 - **Web Interface**: http://localhost:3000